ThomasRohde/synctoy/IOS_SHORTCUT.md

 This pre-selects the target category, useful for separating work and personal items.

+## Reducing Confirmation Prompts

+iOS shows security prompts when shortcuts open URLs.
+Here's how to minimize them:

+### Enable Advanced Shortcuts Settings

+Go to **Settings → Shortcuts → Advanced** and enable:
+- ✅ **Allow Running Scripts**
+- ✅ **Allow Sharing Large Amounts of Data**
+- ✅ **Allow Deleting Without Confirmation**

+This reduces some prompts and allows the shortcut to run more smoothly.

+### Run the Shortcut Multiple Times

+iOS learns to trust shortcuts over time.
+After running "Send to Handoff" 5-10 times, iOS may stop showing the "Allow opening URL?" confirmation.

+### Add Shortcut to Home Screen

+Shortcuts launched from the Home Screen sometimes have fewer prompts than those run from the Share Sheet:
+1. Open the Shortcuts app
+2. Long-press on "Send to Handoff"
+3. Tap **"Add to Home Screen"**
+4. Use this icon to trigger the shortcut directly

+### Alternative: Clipboard-Based Approach (Zero Prompts)

+For a prompt-free experience, use this alternative approach:

+1. **Receive** [Any Input] from [Share Sheet]
+2. **Random Number** + **Format Date** → create nonce
+3. **Build URL** (same as before)
+4. **Copy to Clipboard** [URL]
+5. **Show Notification**: "Copied!
+Tap to open Handoff"
+6. **Open App** → Safari (optional)

+This copies the deep link to clipboard instead of opening it directly.
+Then:
+- Open Safari and paste the URL, OR
+- Open Handoff Lite and it will detect the clipboard content

+### Why Prompts Exist

+The "Allow [shortcut] to open [URL]?" prompt is an iOS security feature that cannot be fully disabled.
+It protects users from malicious shortcuts that could:
+- Open phishing sites
+- Trigger unwanted downloads
+- Redirect to harmful content

+The prompts reduce with trust over time, but Apple prioritizes security over convenience here.

 ## Troubleshooting

 ### Shortcut doesn't appear in Share Sheet